After weekend of violent clashes, Beijing to address Hong Kong unrest

 Many fear Beijing is increasingly chipping away at those freedoms.

 What began as a movement to oppose the extradition law has taken on broader demands.
-They include the resignation of Hong Kong'sBeijing-backed leader Carrie Lam, calls for full democracy and an independent inquiry into what some say has been excessive police force against protesters.
+They include the resignation of Hong Kong'sBeijing-backed leader Carrie Lam, calls for full democracy and an independent inquiry into what some say has been excessive force used by police against protesters.

 Lam has so far refused to accede to any of the demands.